|HMRC Reference:Notice 75 (June 2014)||View Change History|

 Normally, they are the quarters starting on 1 January, 1 April, 1 July and 1 October, but we may licence you to use an annual accounting period, starting on 1 January.

-Our Accounting Centre will send you form HO75 Rebated Heavy Oil used as Fuel: Return of Rebate due (and paid).
+The Tax Accounting Centre will send you form HO75 Rebated Heavy Oil used as Fuel: Return of Rebate due (and paid).
 Complete it as explained in the notes on the form and return it to the Accounting Centre.
 We will send you a refund if appropriate.

 The law requires you to keep a daily record of all the rebated heavy oil you use as road fuel.
 You must record the details on the same day as the fuel is used.